 In addition, here they can rub shoulders with the hustle and bustle of other industries.

-It’s no wonder then, that the tech focus in Silicone Alley is a bit different than that of Silicon Valley.
+It’s no wonder then, that the tech focus in Silicon Alley is a bit different than that of Silicon Valley.
 While California has long had a computational and hardware focus, New York tech is more focused on applying that new technology to industries such as media, advertising, publishing, commerce, marketing services, fashion, financial services, and retailing.

 What better place could there be in which to incubate information-centric applications for industries which have long been cornerstones of the New York economy?